zyx124/JavaInterview/core_java.md

 The largest length of a String: 2^16 - 1 = 65535 when String is in the constant pool.
 65534 in execution by javac.

+**Why string is immutable?**

+Security: Network connections, database connections, user name and password are often represented in strings.
+Mutability will let these parameters easily be changed.

+Synchronization: Immutable String is thread safe.

+Caching: if the two string have the same value, the compiler will optimized them into one object.

 ## Keywords

 **difference of final, finally, finalize**: